SinghTushar20/Learn-to-Code/02-Languages/Python/00-Python_Notes/01-general/Readme.md

   2. `sys.stdout`: Standard Output Stream for transfer of data from the application to monitor.
   3. `sys.stderr`: Standard Error Stream for transfer of data from the application to monitor.

+## Python

+- Python does not enable you to code particularly close to the metal, as it is interpreted into C and then compiled.

 ## print()

 - A predefined function that takes program data and transfers it to sys.stdout for rendering.